 Dental workers experience a risk of exposure due to their occupation that warrants BBP training.
 They are included in the category of Healthcare Workers.
 Many people only think of doctors and nurses in regards to BBP exposure, but dentists do have a reasonable risk and must complete training annually.

 Many medical researchers conduct tests and studies on human blood and are therefore at risk of exposure.
 They must complete the Bloodborne Pathogens training so that they are informed of their precautionary responsibilities.

 Of course, it’s obvious when you think about it, due to the sheer amount of blood they deal with due to their occupation.
 However, it is not something that springs to mind when considering which professions require BBP training.
 Their risk of exposure is high enough to reasonably warrant the training set out by OSHA.

 There are countless professions that require employees to carry out training and receive a Bloodborne Pathogens Certificate before they can start their assigned roles.
 OSHA has laid out the groundwork for what must be taught, and who requires teaching.

 Bloodborne pathogens training is an important part of safety for occupations that are essential to our society.
 It is important that the training is provided by a reputable and competent vendor and the testing has been done properly.

 If you are an employer who needs t get your staff compliant we offer substantial discounts for online bloodborne pathogens group training solutions.

-If you are an individual looking to obtain certification you can start your bloodborne pathogens training free now just register here.
+If you are an individual looking to obtain certification you can start your bloodborne pathogens training now just register here.